 If you love chocolate AND caramel, this coffee drink is for you!
-This recipe for salted caramel mocha is a delicious keto drink that is perfect for when you want a sweet treat.
+This keto recipe for salted caramel mocha is a delicious low carb drink that is perfect for when you want a sweet treat.
 And, yes... it's a Starbucks copycat - without all of the extra carbs!

 I love to recreate Starbucks drinks because they are so delicious, but I can't actually always get them from Starbucks because very few of their drinks are keto-friendly (but not impossible!
 Check out my Keto at Starbucks guide).

 So, it is often easier to just make them yourself at home!
 Just like those beverages you can't order keto at Sonic.

 This keto drink is the perfect copycat version of the Starbucks salted caramel mocha.
 So much so that you wouldn't be able to tell the difference if you tried it!